 Paints and coatings are latex, oil and solvent-based architectural coatings, including paints and stains, whether tinted or untinted.
-Paints and coatings, and the containers in which it is contained, are collected from residential and Small Quantity IC&I Generators.
-Paints and Coatings generated by users registered under Regulation 347 are not included in the MHSW program.
+Waste paints and coatings are collected from residential and designated IC&I generators.
+Waste paints and coatings generated by users registered under Regulation 347 are not included in the MHSW program.

-Paints and coatings are used for both protective and decorative purposes and can be waterbased or solvent-based.
+Paints and coatings are used for both protective and decorative purposes and can be water-based or solvent-based.
 Water-based paints are packaged in plastic containers (HDPE or polypropylene), steel containers and also in containers made of plastic with steel parts.
 Solventbased paints are typically packaged in steel containers.
 There is a continued trend in the marketplace from solvent-based paints to water-based paints.